brandingbrand/flagship/README.md

 ## Features

-- **📱 Code Generation**: Velit qui cupidatat consequat mollit do amet dolor exercitation.
+- **🏗 Code Generation**: Combination of parser and transformation modules to update and generate iOS and Android native code.
-- **🛟 Type-safe Configurations**: Lorem sint reprehenderit amet ipsum eiusmod minim duis ullamco mollit dolore non mollit ex.
+- **🛟 Type-safe Configurations**: Build and runtime type-safe configurations empowering configuration as code.
-- **🔌 Plugin Ecosystem**: Esse occaecat reprehenderit veniam officia laborum aute proident incididunt dolore sit ipsum.
+- **🔌 Plugin Ecosystem**: Out-of-the-box plugins to manipulate native code with the ability to plug-n-play custom transformations.
-- **🛠 Development Toolkit**: Nostrud culpa esse irure ea laborum ea consectetur.
+- **🛠 Development Toolkit**: Exposed modules and generators to help develop custom plugins for specific third-party requirements.
-- **🪂 Vendor Freedom**: Do officia magna consequat culpa.
+- **🪂 Vendor Freedom**: Don't enjoy the experience of Flagship Code?
+No problem, eject at any time with no left-over side-effects

 ## Getting Started

-Go to the [Quick Start](https://flagshipcode.dev/guide/start/getting-started.html) to get started.
+Go to the [Quick Start](https://brandingbrand.github.io/flagship/) to get started.

 ## Contribution